INSIDE : Set your table with this minimal decor for a simple and inexpensive Fall, Autumn or Thanksgiving Table in black, white, green + pink.

 As you may have heard me sharing on Instagram stories, this year I wanted to incorporate black and white into my table more than ever before.
 However, it wouldn’t be me without a little color thrown in there, too.

-How to set a Pink Thanksgiving table:
+How to set a Black and White Thanksgiving table with pops of color:

 The first thing to figure out when setting your thanksgiving table or any table for that matter, is the center piece.
 I found this gorgeous black wire candle holder/geometric wreath at a local shop and fell straight in love!